StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 - **source_type_name** - Optional.
 The source event type name.
 - **tags** - Optional.
 A list of key/value tags to associate with the event.

-The `element_identifier` is used to bind an event to a topology element.
+The `element_identifier` is used to bind the event to a topology element or elements.
 Any of the provided properties can be used to define an event stream in StackState

 {% tabs %}
-{% tab title="JSON event" %}
+{% tab title="Example event JSON" %}
 ```javascript
 "event.test": [ // The event name
   {